 Katelyn is an Accredited Practicing Dietitian, with a background in Food Science.
-Her clinical work has centred on chronic disease management.
 Katelyn graduated from her PhD in 2017.

 Her research has focused on improving nutrition advice in the fitness industry.
-Before coming to the ANU, Katelyn worked as an academic and research fellow with Griffith University and Menzies Health Institute QLD.
+Prior to her position at the ACT Health Directorate, Katelyn worked as an academic and research fellow with Griffith University and Menzies Health Institute QLD.

 Katelyn joined the Academic Unit of General Practice in 2019.
 Her current work includes a General Practice workforce survey, exploration of afterhours primary care in the ACT, and building research capacity in ACT General Practice.